 “I don’t know what we would have done without the Israeli hospital in Haiti.
 The Israeli [makeshift] hospital was the only operational facility which was able to perform surgery and advanced tests.”

 The Israel Forum for International Humanitarian Aid (IsraAID), an Israel-based umbrella organization consisting of Jewish and Israeli groups that provide aid worldwide to people in need, also sent a team of seven medical professionals to the Philippines and will assess the situation before sending further assistance, including trauma and child-protection professionals.

 “We’ll wait to get a better understanding of the situation to decide just how many people to add,” IsraeAid founding director Shahar Zahavi told the press. ““People don’t have any more health facilities, so our first goal is health intervention.

 “After the immediate medical issues are addressed, the next concerns are issues like the influx of people who have become homeless,” Zahavi said.
 “And in the days after, people start getting sick, and then there’s not enough food to go around.
 So the needs change as the process unfolds.”

 Several countries and other Jewish humanitarian organizations worldwide, such as the American Jewish Joint Distribution Committee, had immediately collected aid for the Philippines disaster.

-Author: Atara Beck, Staff Writer for United with Israel
+By: Atara Beck, United with Israel